Literary Criticism & Cultural Commentary

 "The watchword of the collection is dread.
 Something dark slouches across these pages; the air is heavy with menace.
 Uninvited strangers knock at doors.
 Indignant birds peck each other to death.
 Symptoms appear for un-diagnosable illnesses.
 Student debt looms.
 The voices of long-dead girls whisper.
 Friendships are rice-paper thin."

-Review of Granta's Best of Young American Novelists 3 - The Australian, December 28th, 2017 (paywalled)
+Review of Granta's Best of Young American Novelists 3 - the Weekend Australian, December 28th, 2017 (paywalled)

 "Had I not been asked to review Sarah Sentilles’ Draw Your Weapons for these pages, I wouldn’t have read it; I would have skimmed the blurb and scoffed at its idealism..."

-A pleasure to be included, once again, in the 2017 reading round-up in The Australian, December 22, 2017 (paywalled)
+A pleasure to be included, once again, in the 2017 reading round-up in the Weekend Australian, December 22, 2017 (paywalled)

 " My literary heart belongs to the rule breakers – to the form smashers and narrative knotters..."